Jeb Bush: Personal life

 The Bushes have three children: George Prescott (born April 24, 1976, in Texas), went to Gulliver Preparatory School, studied at Rice University, and earned a Juris Doctor degree from the University of Texas School of Law.
 In the 2014 election, he was elected Commissioner of the Texas General Land Office.
 Noelle Lucila Bush (born 1977) is his only daughter.
 In November 2015, while campaigning in New Hampshire, Bush detailed Noelle's struggles with drug abuse.
-His other son, Jeb Bush Jr. (born 1983), who attended Bolles School, works for a Miami, Florida, commercial real estate firm.
+His other son, Jeb Bush Jr. (born 1983), who attended Bolles School, works for a Miami commercial real estate firm.
 Bush has four grandchildren, two through his elder son, and two through his younger son.

 In 1995, Bush converted from Episcopalianism to Catholicism.
 In 2004, he became a Fourth Degree Knight of Columbus.
 Bush, a member of Father Hugon Council 3521 in Tallahassee, has joined the Father Hugon Assembly.

 In April 2018, upon his mother Barbara Bush's death, Bush delivered a eulogy on behalf of the family at her funeral.